pingidentity/pingidentity-devops-getting-started/docs/reference/profileStructures.md

 | instance/server/default/deploy/OAuthPlayground.war   | Automatically deploy the OAuthPlayground web application.                                                                  |
 | instance/server/default/conf/META-INF/hivemodule.xml | Apply a Hive module config to the container.
 Used for persisting OAuth clients, grants, and sessions to an external DB.    |

+!!! note "PingFederate Integeration Kits" By default, PingFederate is shipped with few integeration kits and adapters.
+But, if you need any other integeration kits or adapters to be a part of the deployment, they need to be manually downloaded and placed inside `server/default/deploy` of the server profile.
+You can find these resources in the product download page.

 ## PingAccess

 Example at [getting-started/pingaccess](https://github.com/pingidentity/pingidentity-server-profiles/tree/master/getting-started/pingaccess).